New Novel Highlights Issues Of Alcohol Harm And Addiction In Young People Amidst Alcohol Awareness Month

 Madeleine Redding knows this situation all too well.
 She has penned a book called ''Hold my hand, Rosie.
 Don't let go.'' where she shares the courageous journey of her daughter’s decade-long battle against alcohol addiction, which started when she was a young teenager.
 The story unfolds through the lens of Madeleine, Rosie’s mother, providing a unique perspective on the challenges families face when confronted with the disease of alcoholism.
 Rosie’s valuable insight into her addiction is infused through the book.
 Mother and daughter stories of this nature are uncommon.
 It is about parents fighting for their child, showing other families in a similar predicament how important it is never to give up hope, even in the darkest of times.

-The book ($34.95) is available for purchase from bookstores nationwide from Friday, 22 March.
+The book ($34.95) will be available for purchase from Friday, 22 March from book stores nationwide with a book launch event scheduled on Friday, 22 March.

 ‘’Hold My Hand Rosie.
 Don’t Let Go.’’ is not just a book; it is a lifeline for families grappling with the complexities of living with an addict.
 The Redding family’s commitment to each other serves as a beacon of hope, reminding readers that, even in the darkest times, love and resilience can lead the way to recovery.